gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 - Security groups referenced by `nodesSecurityGroupID` are not deleted
 - VPC referenced by `VPC.ID` is already not deleted (existing behavior)

+Cluster tags (`kubernetes.io/cluster/<name>=shared`) added to BYO subnets during reconciliation **are removed** on teardown to prevent stale tags from accumulating across cluster lifecycles.

+#### Gateway Endpoints in BYO Mode

+VPC gateway endpoints configured via `vpc.gatewayEndpoints` (e.g., S3, DynamoDB) are **still created and managed by Gardener** even in BYO mode.
+This is the one exception to "Gardener creates no networking resources in BYO mode."
+These endpoints are useful because they allow traffic to AWS services to stay within the VPC without requiring NAT/IGW.
+They are deleted on cluster teardown.

+#### Bastion Hosts

+The current bastion controller creates a bastion EC2 instance in a **Gardener-managed public subnet** (`<cluster>-public-utility-z0`).
+In BYO mode where no public subnets are created by Gardener, bastion creation will fail.
+Users needing SSH access to worker nodes in BYO mode should use [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) or a bastion host in a user-managed public subnet.

+> **Future work:** The bastion controller should be updated to support BYO mode, potentially by using a worker subnet with a public IP or by integrating with SSM.

 #### InfrastructureStatus

 - `VPC.Subnets[purpose=nodes]`: reports BYO worker subnet ID (from `workersSubnetID`) or Gardener-created one